쿠키 기본 설정 선택

 Is it possible to install the agent on servers running operating systems that are not listed as supported?

 The agent is designed and tested to work on the officially supported operating systems listed in the documentation.
 Installing the agent on other unsupported operating systems may be possible but is not recommended.
 Any installation or replication issues encountered when using unsupported operating systems will need to be handled through your own troubleshooting or support channels, as the AWS engineering team will be limited in their ability to assist.
 We advise using the agent only on supported OS versions to ensure the best experience.
-Please refer to the documentation for the list of supported operating systems before installation.
+Please refer to supported Windows operating systems and supported Linux operating systems.

 What kind of resources does the AWS Replication Agent utilize?